HeisenbugLtd/spat/doc/spark_file_format.md

  ```

 As far as I have figured out, this simply points to the line where the
-analyzed Ada unit is declared, e.g. the line of an Ada `package`
+analyzed Ada unit is declared, e.g. the line of an Ada `package` or
-specification.
+`subprogram` declaration.

 ### 3.2 The `flow` array